FE7R7/Python_PYQT5_SoundsFineMusicApplication/README.md

 Assignment_PyQT5.ui: File that we can use to add or remove graphical functionalities from the application and then convert it back to a .py file and can thus be integrated into the project that is made up of the python files mentioned above.

-Ps: To perform the conversion mentioned above, we use an external tool called UI Converter.
+Ps: To perform the conversion mentioned above, it was used an external tool called UI Converter.
 (PyCharm IDE)

 Thank You for your time...